headspace Dandenong offers FREE support to young people aged 12-25, who are going through a tough time

 - Billing policy – We bulk bill all patients with a valid Medicare card.

 - Privacy – Your privacy means everything to us.
 All staff have signed confidentiality agreements and are aware of the importance of securely maintaining your medical record. headspace Youth Health Clinic adheres to the Commonwealth Privacy Act – Privacy Amendment (Private Sector) Act 2000.
-For more details on how we keep your personal information private please CLICK HERE.

 - Home visits – Are possible in exceptional circumstances.